codegik/pocs/springboot-3x-jdbc-soft-delete/README.md

 ## Getting Started

 1. Clone this repository
-2. Run `./mvnw spring-boot:run` to start the application
-3. Run `./mvnw test` to execute the tests that demonstrate each approach
+2. Run `./mvnw test` to execute the tests that demonstrate each approach

 ## Conclusion